In Phenomena, Ismaël Mouaraki questions the evolution of mankind.

 Company Destins Croisés

-Choreography Ismaël Mouaraki
+Choreography Ismaël Mouaraki in collaboration with the performers.

 Music Antoine Berthiaume